mackenziezhang/hkbu-big-data-media/README.md

 df['月薪平均'].median()
 11500.0
 ```
 The most common salary is 7k, maybe I can take this number as my minimum demand of payment.
-The average salary is 13,165, and the median is 11,500, wow, it seems I probably have a good future.
+The average salary is 13,165, and the median is 11,500, wow, it seems I probably have a good future.</br>
 But now I has no experience, so I should look at the items without work experience limit first.

 ```